 - we write to all electors to confirm we have added or amended their details to the register

-- we conduct reviews as necessary to query an elector’s nationality or other entitlement to be registered such as right to remain in this country
+- we conduct reviews as necessary to query an elector’s nationality or other entitlement to be registered such as the right to remain in this country

-- if an applicant's details do not match with the Department of Work and Pensions database we seek supporting evidence such as the person's passport or driving license to establish their identity before they can be added to the register
+- if an applicant's details do not match with the Department of Work and Pensions database we seek supporting evidence such as the person's passport or driving licence to establish their identity before they can be added to the register

 - we liaise with the police about any suspicious registering or voting activities

 - all absent voters are required, by law, to re-apply after 3 years.
 We will contact all relevant electors up to 3 months prior to the deadline to advise of this

 - we handle all data in accordance with the Data Protection Act and council policies on safe handling and distribution.